- Diversity, Equity, and Inclusion

 - a member of a field other than CS, representing an outside minor which you will do.

-An example of how your committee should look in Student Center if you choose the minimum of three members:
+An example of how your committee should look in Student Center if you choose the minimum of two members:

 - Faculty Member - Role - Concentration